What are the 10 Great Walks of New Zealand?

 4 days – 41 km- Ruapehu area- Intermediate

-One of my favourite memories from my year spent travelling and working in New Zealand was hiking the Tongariro Northern Circuit.
+One of my favorite memories from my year spent traveling and working in New Zealand was hiking the Tongariro Northern Circuit.
 This Great Walk is an extension of the Tongariro Alpine Crossing, which is one of the most popular day tramps in the country.

 This 43.1-kilometre multi-day tramp takes you through the heart of the Tongariro National Park – which is alive with smouldering volcanic landscapes and emerald-coloured crater lakes.

 - Panoramic views of Mount Ngauruhoe (aka Mordor from Lord of the Rings), Mount Tongariro and Mount Ruapehu